JorrieB/Boids/README.md

 	let alignmentVector = avgOf(boidVelocities)

 #####Return the appropriate velocity
 As before, define a new variable called <code>ALIGNMENT</code> and set it to 100.
-The result will be that your boids prioritize alignment with other boids over everything else, so they'll tend to _move_ as a group as opposed to focusing just on grouping.
+In doing so, boids will prioritize alignment with other boids over everything else, so they'll tend to _move_ as a group as opposed to focusing just on grouping.

     return CGPoint(x: alignmentVector.x / ALIGNMENT, y: alignmentVector.y / ALIGNMENT)